oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Example Use Cases

 An example of the usage of a Status List is to manage the status of issued access tokens as defined in section 1.4 of {{RFC6749}}.
-Token Introspection {{RFC7662}} defines another way to determine the status of an issued access token, but it requires the party trying to validate the state of access tokens to directly contact the token issuer, whereas the mechanism defined in this specification does not have this limitation.
+Token Introspection {{RFC7662}} defines another way to determine the status of an issued access token, but it requires the party trying to validate the state of access tokens to directly contact the token Issuer for each token validation, whereas the mechanism defined in this specification reduces the Issuer interaction significantly.
+This characteristic reduces the deployment dependency on the Issuer and provides privacy benefits (herd anonymity).

 Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an Issuer in the Issuer-Holder-Verifier model {{SD-JWT.VC}}.